SkySai1/pyns-node/README.md

 ./venvadapt.sh
 ```

-As an option you can raise performance by changing one of files to Cython mode:
+As an option you can raise performance by changing one of files (with function of byte's data parsing) to Cython mode:
 ```
 ./cmode.sh
 ```